avilix/domemaster-stereo-shader/mentalray/Domemaster3D Installer/Domemaster_x64_readme.txt

 -The "DomeAFL_WxH" tool creates a standard 2D domeAFL_WxH node + camera
 -The "DomeText" tool created raster titles and scrolling credits using the Dome Text GUI and ImageMagick.
 -The "DomeGrid" tool creates a hemispherical yellow wireframe reference grid.
--The "Galaxy" tool runs the Galaxy Creator tool that creates dynamic particle based galaxies.
+-The "Galaxy Creator" tool creates dynamic particle based galaxies.
 -The "Starglobe" tool creates a mia_material_x_passes based starry background for your fulldome scenes.
 -The "Color Material" tool creates a mia_material based mental ray shading network with support for color file textures.
 -The "Color + Bump Material" tool creates a mia_material based mental ray shading network with support for color and bump file textures.